chandan-singh/one-on-one/README.md

 * How can we improve these 1:1s?
 * How can I better support you?
 * Is there anything I can do to give you more support at work?
 * What is something I could do better?
-What is a criticism you have for me?
+What is the criticism you have for me?
 * What do you like about my management style?
 What do you dislike?
 * What have your past managers done that you’d like me to also do or not do?
 * What’s something past managers have done that’s inspired and motivated you?